Inflation in light of ACT/SPT: A new perspective from Weyl gravity

 With Weyl symmetry, if gravity is formulated in a purely geometric and ghost-free manner, the most general allowed action reduces to the quadratic curvature term $\hat R^2$, where $\hat R$ denotes the Ricci scalar in Weyl geometry.
-This model is equivalent to a cosmological constant in the Einstein frame \cite{Ghilencea:2018dqd}, corresponding to a pure de Sitter spacetime and a completely scale-invariant scalar spectrum.
-While, once matter is introduced, such as a scalar field, more scale-invariant terms are allowed in the action.
+This model is equivalent to a cosmological constant in the Einstein frame \cite{Ghilencea:2018dqd}, corresponding to a pure de Sitter spacetime and a completely scale-invariant scalar spectrum, while, once matter is introduced, such as a scalar field, more scale-invariant terms are allowed in the action.
 They modify the induced cosmological constant to an effective scalar potential $V(\Phi)$ with asymptotically flat region in certain cases.
 This scenario is capable of realizing a viable inflation model and bringing about a slight deviation from the exact scale invariance of the spectrum present in the purely geometric case.

 In previous studies, a scale-invariant linear curvature term $\phi^2\hat R$ is often introduced alongside the quadratic term to realize the above scenario \cite{Ferreira:2019zzx,Ghilencea:2019rqj,Ghilencea:2020piz,Tang:2020ovf,Cai:2021png}.
 This model leads to a Higgs-like potential for inflation.
-However, its predicted value for $n_s$ is lower than that of the Starobinsky model, thus further exacerbating the tension with current observational constraint.
-In this work, we explore the role of higher-order curvature extensions—rather than a linear term—in departing the pure de Sitter state derived from $\hat R^2$ model and explaining the tiny deviation of scalar spectrum from scale invariance.
+However, its predicted value for $n_s$ is lower than that of the Starobinsky model, thus further exacerbating the tension with the current observational constraint.

+In this work, we explore the role of higher-order curvature extensions—rather than a linear term—in departing the pure de Sitter state derived from the $\hat R^2$ model.
+Such extensions are not simple corrections to prior models, but rather lead to a brand new inflationary scenario.
 Specifically, we consider exponential curvature extensions, which, by contrast with simple polynomial terms, significantly alleviate the mass divergence of inflaton.
-We calculate the cosmological observables for such models both analytically and numerically, confirming their consistency with the ACT/SPT results.
+We calculate cosmological observables for such models and confirm their consistency with the ACT/SPT results.